Existence of a unique, nondegenerate solution to parametrized systems of generalized polynomial equations: Discussion

 \section{Discussion}

-In this work, we have characterized the existence of a unique positive solution~$x$ to the polynomial equations~\eqref{eq:system}, that is, $A \, (c \circ x^B) = 0$, for all positive parameters~$c$, whereas previous work~\cite{CraciunGarcia-PuenteSottile2010,MuellerRegensburger2012,Mueller2016,MuellerHofbauerRegensburger2019} concerned the inhomogeneous polynomial equations $A \, (c \circ x^B) = z$ (with $A$ and $B$ having full row rank).
-Obviously, unique existence for all positive parameters~$c$ and all suitable right-hand sides~$z$ {\em implies} unique existence for all~$c$ and~$z=0$, and hence the equivalent conditions obtained for the inhomogeneous system in previous work~\cite{MuellerHofbauerRegensburger2019} {\em imply} the equivalent conditions for the standard system~\eqref{eq:system} obtained in this work.
-As demonstrated in Section~\ref{sec:example}, the result from previous work may not be applicable, whereas the equivalent conditions in Theorem~\ref{thm:main} (and even the sufficient conditions in Theorem~\ref{thm:suff}) may hold.
+In this work, we have characterized the existence of a unique, nondegenerate solution $x$ (modulo an exponential manifold) to the homogeneous, parametrized system ${A \, (c \circ x^B) = 0}$ for all parameters $c$, whereas previous work~\cite{CraciunGarcia-PuenteSottile2010,MuellerRegensburger2012,Mueller2016,MuellerHofbauerRegensburger2019} concerned uniqueness, existence, or unique existence for the inhomogeneous system ${A \, (c \circ x^B) = z}$.
+Trivially, unique existence for all (suitable) right-hand sides~$z$ and all parameters~$c$ {\em implies} unique existence for $z=0$.
+Hence, the (equivalent or sufficient) conditions obtained for the inhomogeneous system in previous work~\cite{MuellerHofbauerRegensburger2019} {\em imply} the equivalent conditions for the homogeneous system obtained in this work, but are too strong in general.
+Indeed, as demonstrated by the example in Section~\ref{sec:example}, the results from previous work may not be applicable, whereas the equivalent conditions in Theorem~\ref{thm:main} (and even the sufficient conditions in Theorem~\ref{thm:suff}) may hold.

-In Appendix~\ref{app:relations}, we discuss the relations to previous work in technical detail.
-First, we rewrite the solution set on the coefficient polytope as an intersection of sets.
-Second, we show that related intersections also appear in the study of complex-balanced equilibria of generalized mass-action systems (dynamical systems arising from reaction networks).
-Third, the existence of a unique element in the latter intersection corresponds to the bijectivity of a family of exponential maps, which has been characterized in previous work.

 Finally, we mention computational aspects.
 The condition for local invertibility is a quadratic quantifier elimination problem~\cite{weispfenning1997quantifier}, and the condition for properness can be translated into a finite number of linear programs.
 In a future paper, we plan to provide efficient implementations.
-In particular, we plan to extend the {\tt SageMath} packages \cite{package_elementary_vectors,package_sign_vector_conditions} by Aichmayr and Regensburger.
-See also~\cite{AichmayrMuellerRegensburger2024}.
+In particular, we plan to extend the {\tt SageMath} packages \cite{package_elementary_vectors,package_sign_vector_conditions}, which already cover the conditions in~\cite{MuellerHofbauerRegensburger2019} as described in~\cite{AichmayrMuellerRegensburger2024}.